grimr3ap3r/Credit-Card-Fraud-Detection/CCFD.md

 probLR <- data.frame(LRprobSMOTE,LRprobOS,lmwprob)
 ```

-But first we must check the correlation of these probabilities so that the average we get is not same as that of a model.
+But first we must check the correlation of these probabilities so that the average probability we get is not same as that of a model.

 ``` r
 cor(probLR)